csiro-robotics/shc_tutorials/shc_pc_launch_shc.md

 source ~/openshc_ws/devel/setup.bash
 ```

-6.2 Turn on the switch of the hexapod so that the motors are turned on and make sure the TTL to USB dynamixel converter is connected into your machine.
+6.2 Turn on the switch of the robot so that the motors are powered up and make sure the USB2Dynamixel or USB2ax converter is connected to your computer.

 6.3 Give read/write access to the relevant port (ttyACM0 should be replaced with your matched port if necessary) by,